tumtumtum/Shaolinq/README.md

  * Code first object model
  * First class LINQ support
+ * Full support for async/await that goes beyond what's possible with the Entity Framework
  * Automatic schema creation and migration
  * Natural object model architecture with both high-level and super-fine-grained access to SQL via LINQ
  * Insanely fast performance by using dynamically generated code (System.Reflection.Emit) to avoid slow dynamic reflection calls (dynamic calls is used by most other ORMs)